Incredibly easy to make, aromatic garlic butter noodles with Parmesan.

 - Press or grate the garlic cloves.

-- Slowly melt the butter in a smaller saucepan, stir often and give it about 3 minutes.
+- Slowly melt the butter in a smaller saucepan, stirring often, about 3 minutes.

-- Drain the noodles, place back in the pot and mix them with the garlic butter sauce immediately.
+- Drain the noodles, place them back in the pot, and mix them with the garlic butter sauce immediately.

-- Don’t be tempted to add the Parmesan directly to the butter sauce.
-I did that once and all the cheese clumped into a ball.
-I had to throw it all away and start again… Annoying!
+- Adding the cheese: Don't be tempted to add the Parmesan directly to the butter sauce.
+I did that once, and all the cheese clumped into a ball.
+I had to throw it all away and start again...
+Annoying!

 Garlic Butter Noodles with Parmesan

 - 1 lb pasta tagliatelle, spaghetti, linguine, 450 g

 - 6 garlic cloves

 - ½ teaspoon chili flakes more or less to taste